-Both stocks and foreign currencies are assets for investments who seek quick returns.
+Both stocks and foreign currencies are assets for investments that seek quick returns.
 There’s no doubt that stocks and forex move faster than, say, commercial real estate.
-Stock and forex value change constantly throughout the day.
+Stock and forex values change constantly throughout the day.

 It’s a lot easier to keep up with the forex market than it is to keep up with the stock market

 There are, as the name suggests, 500 stocks in the S&P 500.
 There are 2,800 stocks listed on the New York Stock Exchange.
 There are 3,300 stocks listed on the NASDAQ.
 There are thousands more traded over the counter (OTC).

 But there are only seven major trading pairs listed on forex.
 If you can keep up with these seven common trades, you can become a profitable forex investor:

 - EUR/USD, euro and US dollar